zs6e/excytosis-analyzer-plugin/README.md

     Our website (<https://www.project-exoj.com/>) is experiencing some instabilities.

-    You can find the latest version of our plugin (v1.84):
+    You can find the two latest versions of our plugin (v1.83 and v1.9):
+        * Legacy version: v1.83
-        * Code was modified to enable multithreading processing (this should speed up the event identification) Make sure to visit us from time to time for the latest updates (v1.9 coming up soon)
+        * Version 1.9: Code was modified to enable multithreading process (this should significantly speed up the detection and analysis)

     For more information:
     Liu et al., 2024 --> https://doi.org/10.1242/jcs.261938